Plan the best road trip from Quito to Cuenca

 7.- Town of Guano

-Nowadays, this train ride is purely an activity for tourists who come here to enjoy this exhilarating ride, along the most spectacular railway track, at “Nariz del Diablo” (Devil’s Nose).
+Nowadays, the train in Ecuador is not running.
+It used to be purely an activity for tourists who wanted to enjoy this exhilarating ride, along the most spectacular railway track, at “Nariz del Diablo” (Devil’s Nose).
 More details here.

 9.- Ingapirca

 This is one of my favorite places near Cuenca.
-Ingapirca is the most significant archeological site and vestige from the many ancient civilizations that lived in the country.
+Ingapirca is the most significant archeological site and relic from the many ancient civilizations in the country.
 I have an article with more information to help you plan your Visit to Ingapirca.

 10.- Cuenca